ETL vs ELT: The Real Decision in 2026

 Where transforms runExternal Spark, Python, or a managed ETL serviceInside the warehouse via SQL or dbtLight transforms in stream/staging, heavy transforms in the warehouse

-Raw data retentionOften discarded after loadAlways kept in a bronze schemaKept in object storage; raw never enters the warehouse if it is sensitive
+Raw data retentionOften discarded after loadAlways kept in a bronze schemaKept in object storage; raw never enters the warehouse if it's sensitive

-PII handlingStripped before load (strong)Lands raw, masked at query time (weaker)Stripped or hashed in the lower-case t before warehouse load (strong, with replays)
+PII handlingStripped before load (strong)Lands raw, masked at query time (weaker)Stripped or hashed in the light-t before warehouse load (strong, with replays)

-Replay modelRe-extract from sourceRe-run dbt against retained rawRe-run dbt against retained raw; the lower-case t is deterministic and rerunnable
+Replay modelRe-extract from sourceRe-run dbt against retained rawRe-run dbt against retained raw; the light-t is deterministic and rerunnable

 Cost centerEC2, EMR, or managed ETL serviceWarehouse credits dominateSplit between stream/staging compute and warehouse credits

-Typical orchestratorAirflow, Step Functions, Informatica schedulerAirflow or Dagster firing dbtAirflow / Dagster firing both stages, with separate SLAs per stage
+Typical orchestratorAirflow, Step Functions, Informatica schedulerAirflow or Dagster firing dbtAirflow/Dagster firing both stages, separate SLAs per stage

 Seven dimensions, side by side